apkelly/room-sqlite-bindings/README.md

                 }
             }
         }

+## Building
+Run the following command to build and upload a new version of the library to bintray.
+        ./gradlew clean build bintrayUpload

 ## Contributions
 If you find any bugs, or you have any improvements please do reach out I'm more than happy to include fixes where possible.